 - Collecting and Producing the Source Documents.

-- Maintaining the Journals, Ledgers, Subsidiary Books.
+- Maintaining the Journals, Ledgers, and Subsidiary Books.

 - Maintaining other source documents and books of accounts.